 Organisation Studies and Human Resource Management

-- Employment Relations
+- Employment relations

 - Organisation Studies

-As well has this strong academic grounding, many staff have substantial practitioner experience, enabling connections between theory and practice to be made within the research process.
-Currently the subject group has around 25 research students, researching diverse topics including: managing volunteer labour; the relationship and effect of career stage on workplace learning and its effectiveness; internships and the graduate labour market; women and leadership; and employee engagement and well-being.
+We actively encourage applications and proposals from individuals wishing to undertake postgraduate research (either full-time or part-time) on topics relating to people, organisations and work.
+Currently the subject group has around 20 research students, researching diverse topics including: managing volunteer labour; female labour in Saudi Arabia; the relationship and effect of career stage on workplace learning and its effectiveness; women and leadership; and employee engagement and well-being.
 We aim to provide a stimulating and supportive intellectual environment for researchers with staff and students working closely together to ensure a successful research outcome.